erick-bergamini/plex/README.md

 ## Configure your stuff

 - Change your passwords and add your users
-- Configure any aditional interfaces, wired is always preferred.
+- Configure any additional interfaces, wired is always preferred.
 - Configure your hostname

 ```